explosion-mental/wallust/README.md

 [colorspace](./src/colorspaces/mod.rs), [palette](./src/filters/mod.rs),
 and/or a [custom theme](https://codeberg.org/explosion-mental/wallust-themes).

-Having thoughts or suggestios is also very welcome.
+Having design ideas or suggestios is also very welcome.

 ## TODOs
 for more, grep the src for TODO `rg TODO`